princebansal7/Concept-Programs/README.md

       //    2.
 In Tree Traversals Preorder, Inorder traversal are tail recursive but Post order traversal is not.
       //       that's why in interviews prefer Pre or In order traversal if can apply instead or post order traversal.
       //       eg: when finding sum of all the nodes in a tree
-      //    3. factorial function isn't tail recursive by default but we can make it tail recusive. see in next 6.Factorial.cpp
+      //    3. factorial function isn't tail recursive by default but we can make it tail recusive. see in Code2 or 6.Factorial.cpp

    </blockquote>